Tony Chachere: Career

 Two years later, Chachere began working for the Equitable Life Insurance Society.
 He remained there for 13 years, making the Millionaires Club every year and being honored in the company's Hall of Fame.
 Chachere retired for the second time at age 65.

 Cooking and writing

 In 1972, drawing upon a life of cooking for friends and family, Chachere published his first cookbook, Cajun Country Cookbook, which included the recipe that became his Original Creole Seasoning.
 Positive public response to the book led him to start Tony Chachere's Creole Foods.

 At age 76, Chachere formally retired from the food business, but continued developing recipes and new food products.
 He is said to have been a vivid storyteller, avid cook and always full of life.
 Chachere frequently autographed his books with laissez les bons temps rouler (let the good times roll).
-In 1995, he died just shy of his 90th birthday.
+In 1995, he died just a few months shy of his 90th birthday.

 Tony Chachere's Creole Foods is now owned by Chachere's remaining descendants and is run by Don Chachere, his grandson.
 It continues to offer a variety of cookbooks, seasoning blends, dinner mixes, marinades, sauces, batters, and frozen items.